 Lemons are a popular ingredient used in small amounts to flavor food.
 In fact, lemons are the third most essential citrus species globally.
 Most lemons are pressed into fruit juice.

-Although lemons are rarely consumed on thier own because of thier robust sour flavor, used in combination with other ingredients, they add life to and brighten up bland dishes.
+Although lemons are rarely consumed on their own because of their robust sour flavor, used in combination with other ingredients, they add life to and brighten up bland dishes.
 Lemons can add flavor to baked goods such as lemon poppy seed bread, drinks, salad dressings, desserts, marinades, and sauces.

 What Are Lemons